Batman: Gotham Knight: Field Test (Bee Train)

 Field Test was written by Jordan Goldberg and animated by Bee Train.

 An accident involving a new WayneCom satellite's gyroscopic electromagnetic guidance system gives Lucius Fox an idea to create a device with the satellite's gyro with an advanced sound sensor that will electromagnetically deflect small-arms fire.
-Bruce Wayne takes the device and attends a charity golf tournament being held by land developer Ronald Marshall, with whom he discusses the mysterious death of a community activist named Teresa Williams, who had opposed some of Marshall's plans.
+Bruce Wayne takes the device and attends a charity golf tournament held by land developer Ronald Marshall, with whom he discusses the mysterious death of a community activist named Teresa Williams, who had opposed some of Marshall's plans.
 During the tournament, Wayne secretly takes Marshall's PDA device.
 Later that night as Batman, he hijacks a boat owned by Sal Maroni and drives it alongside a boat owned by the Russian Mob's leader, the Russian, and proceeds to attack both gangs at once with assistance from his new device.
 He attempts to force a truce between the two gang leaders until he can get evidence against them and that Sal Maroni and the Russian can then argue who gets the top bunk at Blackgate Penitentiary.
 The discussion is disrupted when one of Maroni's men fires at him.
 The bullet deflects and instead hits one of the Russian's men.
 Distressed, Batman takes the injured man to the hospital.
-Later, he returns the device to Fox, stating: "...It works too well: I'm willing to put my life on the line to do what I have to.
+Later, he returns the device to Fox, stating: "...
+It works too well: I'm willing to put my life on the line to do what I have to.
 But it has to be mine, no one else's."